Szmyk/gmbt/README.md

   - "anotherworld": "--world=WORLD2.ZEN"
 ```

-and then, instead of calling `gmbt test --world=WORLD.ZEN`, you can type `gmbt test world`.
+and then, instead of calling `gmbt test --world=WORLD2.ZEN`, you can type `gmbt test anotherworld`.

 # License